AlexBerg/spark_docker/README.md

 ### Use GPU
 To enable GPU support in the docker container there are two things that are required:
-1. Add the -g\--gpu flag when running the build.sh file.
+1. Add the -g/--gpu flag when running the build.sh file.
 2. Change the spark container description in the docker-compose file to include
    ```
    deploy: